What Is The Difference Between Bypass Surgery And Open Heart Surgery?

 Heart Bypass Surgery- Procedure:

-The following are the steps in bypass surgery:
+The following are the major steps involved in a coronary artery bypass grafting (CABG) procedure:

-- An anesthesiologist will inject general anesthesia to make you sleep during the procedure.
-They will also place a breathing tube into your windpipe
+An anesthesiologist administers general anesthesia to ensure you remain asleep and pain-free during the procedure.
+A breathing tube is placed into your windpipe to assist with respiration.

-- Your cardiologist will remove the target blood vessels from your leg, arm or chest.
-This step is known as the harvesting g of graft vessels
+Your cardiac surgeon removes suitable blood vessels (grafts) from your leg, arm, or chest to be used for bypassing the blocked arteries.
+This step is known as the harvesting of graft vessels.

-- After checking the blood flow through the graft, cardiologists will fix your sternum with metal wires and they will see up the incision site.
+Once blood flow is restored, the surgeon closes the sternum with metal wires and stitches up the incision site.

 What Are The Complications Of Bypass Surgery?